Nitya-Somani/YouTubeClone-GPT/README.md

 9.Search Results Caching📦: I've introduced a powerful caching system within our search functionality.
 This enhancement ensures that frequently requested search results are cached, leading to faster response times and a more responsive search experience.

+10.User Authentication with Firebase 🔐: Enjoy a seamless and secure login experience powered by Firebase Auth.
+Sign up, log in, and personalize your profile with ease.
+Benefit from social authentication, real-time status updates, and a logout feature.
+Our integration with Redux ensures efficient state management, while protected routes offer exclusive content for authenticated users.
+With continuous updates, rest assured that your authentication experience remains cutting-edge and secure.

 ## Currently Building -

 1. Nested comments : currently in process ...